 Langley prioritizes the wellbeing and education for our members and employees in the communities in which they live, work, and play.
 Access to education is the foundation of success and financial wellbeing.
 Langley is dedicated to increasing access to higher education, supporting local students and teachers, and helping bridge the technology gap.
 Below are Langley's current scholarship offerings with information on how to apply.

 Langley has established a grant program to assist educators teaching elementary, middle, and high school students.
 Up to 30 teachers will be selected to receive a $500 grant to help support current or new classroom projects.
 Educators must teach within the Hampton Roads, Virginia area.
 The grant monies can be used to support either a new or existing lesson plan for the current academic year.

-Applications for the 2023 Jean M. Yokum College Scholarship are being accepted now through April 3.
-To apply, visit the Peninsula Community Foundation’s scholarship webpage.
+Applications for the 2024 Jean M. Yokum College Scholarship will begin on January 16, 2024.
+The application will be available on the Peninsula Community Foundation’s scholarship webpage.

 Each year, Langley awards $5,000 to four rising Juniors enrolled in the CNU Luter School of Business.
 The scholarship is renewed annually for that student.
 For details or to apply, please contact CNU.

 Langley is a proud supporter of William & Mary's inaugural Posse Scholars cohort, a partnership with The Posse Foundation that provides full scholarships to diverse cohorts of students.
 Many of the scholars are first generation college students or may not have otherwise seen the university as an affordable option.
 Students are selected from a competitive pool of hundreds of candidates from across Virginia.
 The Posse Foundation is a national organization that gained attention in 2010 when it was one of 10 organizations to receive a share of U.S. President Barack Obama's Nobel Prize award money.